jhb188/react-talk-sample-app/README.md

   - Container and Presentational Components
     - The majority of components are pure functions
-    - A few components are intermediary components that "connect" to the applicaction state
+    - A few components are intermediary components that "connect" to the application state
     - Avoid class components with state stored in the class

     - Benefits:
       - Greatly improved performance due to React lifecycle methods being managed by Redux
       - Even better performance when coupled with Immutable